Parjanya-Kumar-Arya-github/Happy-Birthday-Dharmendra-Sir/README.md

 # Happy-Birthday-Dharmendra-Sir
- I made a birthday present for my physics teacher.
+ I made a birthday present for my English teacher.